 Training in this growing field—often called implementation science, prevention science or health services research—focuses on how to conduct research that evaluates health care and community-level interventions and ultimately informs policy.
 Scientists trained in these research methodologies are essential to bridge the gap between patient care and population-based outcomes.

-In an effort to train the next generation of researchers and health care professionals, the Department of Health Outcomes & Biomedical Informatics draws from the multi-disciplinary strengths of its faculty, which includes health services researchers, epidemiologists, prevention scientists, economists, medical anthropologists, biostatisticians, psychologists and medical sociologists to teach students how to develop and evaluate health interventions, treatments, preventions practices and policies and determine what works on a large-scale level and why.
+In an effort to train the next generation of researchers and health care professionals, the Department of Health Outcomes & Biomedical Informatics draws from the multi-disciplinary strengths of its faculty, which includes health services researchers, epidemiologists, prevention scientists, economists, medical anthropologists, biostatisticians, psychologists and medical sociologists to teach students how to develop and evaluate health interventions, treatments, prevention practices and policies and determine what works on a large-scale level and why.

-Health Outcomes and Policy Graduate Programs
+Health Outcomes and Biomedical Informatics Graduate Programs

 - Implementation Science Graduate Certificate